-Villa Oleandra: A Look at George Clooney's million-dollar mansion in Italy
+Villa Oleandra: A Look at George Clooney's Million-Dollar Mansion in Italy

 The 18th-century mansion has been the address of many noble families before the Clooneys.
 Though it has undergone several renovations over the years, it still features an 18th-century façade.

 When the Ocean’s 11 actor came to Italy, the beauty and serenity of the place helped him destress and feel calm.
-So, he bought the Italian property in 2002 from the Heinz family (yes, the famous tomato ketchup manufacturers) for USD 7 million, which is worth more than USD 100 million today.
+So, he bought the Italian property in 2002 from the Heinz family (yes, the famous tomato ketchup manufacturers) for USD 7 million (Rs 57 crores approx), which is worth more than USD 100 million (Rs 816 crores approx) today.

 Located in Lagilo, a town on the western shore of Lake Como, the mansion is only a few metres away from the water.
 Other than the aesthetically pleasing surroundings, the massive dwelling has 25-rooms, well-manicured lawns and beautiful gardens, a tennis court, an outdoor pool, a gym, a theatre, and a huge garage where the Hollywood heartthrob keeps his vintage motorcycle collection.